 …the church and the traditions bundled with it have come full circle to the point where a critical (oh, that word again… sorry) examination of it is needed.
 Jesus confronted the religious traditions of his day enforced by the religious leaders of his day; traditions of men which clouded rather than clarified the truth of His coming kingdom.
 We should examine this question: Has the same problem, the traditions of men, which clouded and corrupted the Old Covenant religious system come full circle to cloud and confuse our understanding of how we are intended to function under the Headship of the Lord Jesus Christ within the gathering of the church?
 And has it quenched and clouded the free functioning of the Holy Spirit within the church of the New Covenant?
 Has it given us a form but quenched the power?
 Let’s (uncritically, of course) suppose that in the gathering, i.e., in the church, it has.
 Really?
 Yeah really, it’s time to suppose…

-God’s eternal purpose has been, as our Father, to gather for Himself a family, and a bride for his Son who, by the indwelling presence of the Holy Spirit, would be built together into a glorious (Big) temple for the Godhead to dwell in, a temple made without hands.
-That very mystery was revealed to Paul and passed on to us: It is the Father’s’ purpose that in us and in all things Christ Jesus, his son, is to have preeminence.
+God’s eternal purpose, as our Father, has been, to gather for Himself a family for himself, and a bride for his Son which, by the indwelling presence of the Holy Spirit, would be built together into a glorious (and big) temple for the Godhead to dwell in, a temple made without hands.
+That very mystery was revealed to Paul and passed on to us: Christ in us.
+It is the Father’s’ purpose that in us and in all things Christ Jesus, his son, is to have preeminence.
 That includes preeminence in our personal lives (Which are his temples) as the Lord of our lives, and preeminence in our gatherings (His bigger temple) as the functioning Head of that gathered Body.

 Preeminence as the functioning head of the gathered body.